ministryofjustice/django-govuk-template/README.rst

     - Add this app to ``INSTALLED_APPS``
     - Ensure that this app is included in source control as the intention is that it’s only rebuilt as needed
     - If an update is needed in the future, delete the app created in previous step and run this command again
+- Add ``govuk_template_base.context_processors.govuk_template_base`` to the template context processors

+See the demo folder in this repository on `GitHub`_, it is not included in distributions.

+Additionally, add ``django-govuk-forms`` to your project to output Django forms styled using GOV.UK elements.
+You can install this package automatically by adding ``django-govuk-template[forms]`` to your requirements file.

 Development
 -----------